There are a number of tests and scans that doctors can do as part of your follow up. Find out about them and your follow up appointments.

-You might have a scan about 9 to 12 months following radioactive iodine treatment.
+You might have a scan about 9 months following radioactive iodine treatment.
 This is to check that the treatment killed all the thyroid cancer cells.

 Before this scan, your doctor might ask you to start a low iodine diet and to stop taking your thyroxine hormone tablets for about 3 to 4 weeks.
 Or alternatively, a few days before the test you might have an injection of a hormone called recombinant human thyroid stimulating hormone.
 Both of these steps help the cancer cells take up the radioactive iodine.